Let’s start by clarifying what we mean by a conversion, and why care.

-This is where it gets interesting, if you can convert more of the 100 visitors into customers then the effect on your bottom line can be massive.
+This is where it gets interesting.
+If you can convert more of the 100 visitors into customers then the effect on your bottom line can be massive.

-For instance, let’s say we make tweaks to the website in the example above and manage to achieve a 6% conversion rate (out of every 100 visitors, 6 become customers and make a purchase) this amounts to an increase in sales of 300% (increase from 2 sales to 6), pretty impressive right?
+For instance, let’s say we make tweaks to the website in the example above and achieve a 6% conversion rate (out of every 100 visitors, 6 become customers and make a purchase) this amounts to an increase in sales of 300% (increase from 2 sales to 6), impressive right?

 This potential is why improving conversions should be a key focus of your website marketing strategy.